Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Straight maps, gate structures, and optimal maps.

 We will show that it is possible to move the $f$-image of $x$ a small amount (and possibly some other vertices) so that we obtain an optimal map with smaller tension graph.
 Let $\e$ be small enough so that if an edge is not in $X_{\max}$, than it remains outside the tension graph for any perturbation of $f$ by less than $\e$.

 From now on, we restrict ourselves to the tension graph.
 We say that a vertex $v$ is legally seen from $x$ if there is an $\alpha$-legal path $\gamma$ from $x$ to $v$.
 Note that in this case $v$ is free.
-Indeed, otherwise the path $\gamma$ followed by its inverse is in fact an $\alpha$-legal loop (it has a legal lift to $\wt X$ defined by using the action of the stabilizer of $v$).
+Indeed, otherwise the path $\gamma$ followed by its inverse can in fact be turned into an $\alpha$-legal loop thanks to the action of the vertex group ($\gamma\overline\gamma$ has a legal ``lift'' to $\wt X$ defined by using the action of the stabilizer of $\tilde v$).
 Since $v$ is free, we can move $f(v)$.
-Also observe that the initial point of $\alpha$ is not $\alpha$-legally seen from $x$, since otherwise we would get a legal loop in the tension graph containing $\alpha$.

 We want to chose a direction to move the images of vertices $\alpha$-legally seen from $x$.
 First, the direction we choose for $f(x)$ is given by the gate of $\alpha$.
-That is, we move $f(x)$ so as to reduce the length of $\alpha$.
+That is, we move $f(x)$ so as to reduce the length of $f(\alpha)$.
 For any vertex, $v$, $\alpha$-legally seen from $x$, via a path $\gamma$, we move $f(v)$ backwards via the last gate of $\gamma$.
 That is, we move $f(v)$ so as to retrace $\gamma$.
 Note that this direction depends only on $v$ and not on the choice of $\gamma$.
 This is because, were there to be another $\alpha$-legal path from $x$ to $v$, $\gamma'$, then the concatenation $\gamma \overline{\gamma'}$ would define an $\alpha$-legal loop at $x$ unless the terminal edges of $\gamma$, $\gamma'$ lie in the same gate.
 Hence directions are well defined.

+Observe that if the initial point $x_0$ of $\alpha$ is legally seen from $x$, and $\gamma$ is an $\alpha$-legal path from $x$ to $x_0$, then the last edge of $\gamma$ must be in the same gate as $\alpha$, because otherwise the concatenation of $\gamma$ and $\alpha$ would form a legal loop containing $\alpha$.
+It follows that, whether $x_0$ can be legally seen from $x$ or not, in either case the length of $f(\alpha)$ decreases when we move $x$ and possibly $x_0$.